willdebras/googlecivic/README.md

 reference to all of these endpoints and parameters and additional documentation of running individual queries outside of the context of this package.

-## Future plans

-  - Adding support for the other Google Civic Information API endpoints
-  - Parsing the list of information into a formatted text object
-  - Unit tests/CRAN submission :^)

 ## Issues